 - I completed the registration process.
 Now what?

 An e-mail will be sent straight to your inbox confirming your registration.
 Your online payroll software will only be activated once you have clicked on the activation link within the e-mail.
 You will then be able to log into Sage One Payroll and start using the full functionality of your online payroll software.

 - How will I be billed?

-On the last day of each month you will be billed for every roll over (excluding take-on periods) you did in each of your companies during that specific month.
+On the last day of each month you will be billed for the number of employees you have signed up for.
 Invoices are also generated on the last day of each month.

 - I process payrolls for many companies.
 Can these companies be added when I first log in and use Sage One Payroll?

 Yes, multiple companies can be loaded on your profile.
 Eventually multiple users will be able to access these multiple companies.

 - If I sign up now, can I do a take-on of the previous months in the tax year?

 Yes you can.
 When you add your company, simply ensure that you select the month where you want the payroll to start loading from, rather than the current calendar month.